Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Overnight: Syracuse

-Catania is Sicily’s buzzing second city, and the largest town in east Sicily.
+Catania is Sicily’s buzzing second city, and the largest town in the island’s east.
 Having risen and fallen over and again in the shadow of mercurial Etna, Catania has come of age with a bit of a gritty edge.
 This, and a lack of time in our original itinerary in Sicily, led to us not visiting and with hindsight, we really wish we had.
 As such, we’ve included the city in this itinerary as a day trip from Syracuse.

 By all accounts, driving in Catania can be a stressful experience, with traffic, ZTLs, one-way streets and parking challenges.
 So why not leave the car today and take a train instead from Syracuse to Catania Centrale?
-The journey takes around 1hr15.
+The journey takes around 75 minutes.

-Catania’s old town – the Centro Storico – is another of the Val di Noto’s Baroque showpieces, but with a very local touch: these elaborate buildings were made with Etna’s own black lava stone.
+Catania’s historic old town – the Centro Storico – is another of the Val di Noto’s World Heritage Baroque showpieces, but with a very local touch: these elaborate buildings were made with Etna’s own black lava stone.

-The city’s highlights are all located fairly close together and include the Piazza del Duomo with its Cathedral of Sant’Agata and lava stone Elephant Fountain.
-There’s also the Church of San Benedetto, Palazzo Biscari, the Teatro Romano and the smaller Roman Odeon next door, the triumphal Porta Garibaldi, Basilica della Collegiata and the Teatro Massimo Bellini.
+The city’s highlights are all located fairly close together and include the Piazza del Duomo with its Basilica Cattedrale di Sant’Agata and lava stone Fontana dell’Elefante.
+There’s also the Chiesa di San Benedetto, Palazzo Biscari, the Teatro Romano and the smaller Roman Odeon next door, the triumphal Porta Garibaldi, Basilica della Collegiata and the Teatro Massimo Bellini.

-If a day of Catania sightseeing doesn’t appeal, there are loads of other things to do in and around Syracuse.
-Some of things we’ve got on our list for next time:
+If a day of Catania sightseeing isn’t for you, there are lots of other things to do in and around Syracuse.
+Some of the things we’ve got on our list for next time:

 Or simply enjoy some beach time at one of Syracuse’s sandy beaches, like San Lorenzo Beach or Fontane Bianche Beach.